Dallas Police Brutality Attorney

 Ready to Protect Your Rights & Best Interest Today

-When you obtain legal representation from our legal team for an issue of police brutality in Texas, we can help you gather as much evidence as possible of the incident.
+When you obtain legal representation from our legal team for an issue of police brutality, we can help you gather as much evidence as possible of the incident.
 If you can, take photos of your injuries and get the names and contact information of any witnesses to the incident.
 Then, write down all you can remember about the incident and include certain facts such as the reason you were stopped by the police and when the incident escalated to officer misconduct.

 Call (214) 891-3382 to discuss your case with our Texas police brutality attorney today.